What can the different user types do in WordPress

 Additional User Capabilities: create drafts, delete drafts, submit drafts for review

-Additional User Capabilities: create pages, edit all posts, edit all media, edit all categories, edit all tags, edit comments, moderate comments.
+Additional User Capabilities: create pages, edit all posts, edit all media, edit all categories, edit all tags, edit comments, and moderate comments.

 For a single site installation, the role with the highest WordPress user permissions is the admin.
-They can do anything they want on their own site.
-Import content, add new users, edit theme options, edit plugins and themes.
+They can do anything they want on their site.
+Import content, add new users, edit theme options, and edit plugins and themes.

 This is often the only user role with permissions to edit and theme plugin settings.

 There’s a small difference if you are running a WordPress network though.
 Administrator role users won’t be able to upload or delete themes and plugins.
 They can only activate plugins that are allowed in your network, and they can’t disable network-enabled plugins.
 Also in a network, they lose the capabilities regarding theme and plugin edits.

 Additional User Capabilities: Import and export content, manage users, manage themes, manage plugins.